yangshun/tech-interview-handbook/non-technical/behavioral.md

 - Why are you looking to leave your current company?
 - What is your biggest strength and area of growth?
 - Tell me about a time your work responsibilities got a little overwhelming.
 What did you do?
-- Give me an example of a time where you had a difference of opinion with a team member.
+- Give me an example of a time when you had a difference of opinion with a team member.
 How did you handle that?
 - Tell me about a challenge you faced recently in your role.
 How did you tackle it?
 What was the outcome?
 - Where do you want to be in five years?
 - Tell me about a time you needed information from someone who wasn't responsive.
 What did you do?